ShaynaCummings/team-resources/non-terrible-icebreakers.md

 - Who was your favorite teacher and why?
 - What's your favorite place to visit? (or one of your top 5 if that's too hard)
 - What is your happiest holiday memory?
+- What is your funniest story from when you were younger?
 - What is one thing you'd tell your 12 year old self?
 Your 18 year old self?
 - If you had to be reincarnated as a non-human, what would you be?
 - If you had to teach a class on one thing, what would you teach?
 - If you could pick up a new skill in an instant, what would it be?
+- What have you read/watched/listened to lately that you really enjoyed?
+- What was the first concert you went to / first music you were really into?
+- Who inspires you?
+- What's your favorite way to relax?

 ## Bonding over food